grip-on-software/data-gathering/README.md

 Some scripts and controller services interact with a database for update trackers, project salts and status information storage.
-This database must be a MonetDB instance pre-installed in the environment where.
+This database must be a MonetDB instance pre-installed in the environment where the controller is able to access it directly.

 ## Data sources